ablinston/MLOps_notes/Notes.md

 #ENTRYPOINT ["python"]
 CMD ["uvicorn", "app:app", "--host", "0.0.0.0", "--port", "8080"]

-# 0.0.0.0 means it will run on any local port
+# 0.0.0.0 means it will run on any local ip
 ```

 Once this is in the repo, cd to it in cmd prompt and use `docker build -t <name for image> .` (-t gives it a tag) Don't forget the full stop, which tells it the context for where the Dockerfile is.